Andries Kinsbergen

 Andries Kinsbergen (25 September 1926 – 24 June 2016) was a Belgian lawyer and politician.

 Education

 Andries Kinsbergen went to highschool at the Royal Athenaeum of Deurne.
 An auditorium at his old highschool was named after him in 2010.

 In 1951, he graduated with a doctorate in Law at the Vrije Universiteit Brussel (VUB).

 Career

 He started his career as a lawyer in Antwerp and also worked as an assistant at the VUB.
 Later he became professor at the RUCA.
 He was governor of the Belgian province Antwerp from 1 January 1967 until 1 October 1993.
-Since 1993, he was Minister of State.
+From 1993, he was Minister of State.
 Kinsbergen died 24 June 2016.